wp-plugins/flyzoo/readme.txt

 * Real Time Visitors Monitoring: get actionable insights about your visitors

-* Pop out Chats: chat rooms can be detached from the page and pop up to an external window for a better user experience
+* Pop out chat windows: chat rooms can be detached from the page and pop up to an external window for a better user experience

-* Customizable: choose your chat colors, features and operators online/offline greeting messages
+* Customizable: choose colors, features and online/offline greeting messages

 * Single Sign On: login and chat using existing WordPress accounts, email and password or Facebook